What is the energy price cap?

 What can you do to avoid this?

 The best thing you can do before the changes come in to play, is to shop around and switch providers!
 It can feel risky to step away from what you know but trust us, you could save a noticeable amount of money.
-You can read our blog on why you should change providers and to see how much you could save, here.
+You can read our blog on why you should change energy providers to see how much you could save.

-You don’t even need to do it yourself, the bill switching tool in our app can handle it all for you.
+You don’t even need to do it yourself, the in our app can handle it all for you.
 With some key information from you, we can show you a quick quote that highlights how much you could be saving by switching supplier.
 Once you’ve decided on the right provider for you, you can switch within the app and your new supplier will handle all the admin!
-You can read more about our bill switching tool here.